giulianopz/lfcs/domains/7-bonus-miscellanea/dns.md

 - DNS Resolver

-> A DNS resolver (recursive resolver), is designed to receive DNS queries, which include a human-readable hostname such as “www.example.com”, and is responsible for tracking the IP address for that hostname.
+> A DNS resolver (recursive resolver), is designed to receive DNS queries, which include a human-readable hostname such as "www.example.com", and is responsible for tracking the IP address for that hostname

 - DNS Root Server

 > The root server is the first step in the journey from hostname to IP address.
 The DNS Root Server extracts the Top Level Domain (TLD) from the user's query — for example, www.example.com —... provides details for the .com TLD Name Server.
-In turn, that server will provide details for domains with the .com DNS zone, including “example.com”.
+In turn, that server will provide details for domains with the .com DNS zone, including "example.com".

 >There are 13 root servers worldwide, indicated by the letters A through M, operated by organizations like the Internet Systems Consortium, Verisign, ICANN, the University of Maryland, and the U.S. Army Research Lab.

 - Authoritative DNS Server

-> Higher level servers in the DNS hierarchy define which DNS server is the “authoritative” name server for a specific hostname, meaning that it holds the up-to-date information for that hostname.
+> Higher level servers in the DNS hierarchy define which DNS server is the "authoritative" name server for a specific hostname, meaning that it holds the up-to-date information for that hostname.

 > The Authoritative Name Server is the last stop in the name server query—it takes the hostname and returns the correct IP address to the DNS Resolver (or if it cannot find the domain, returns the message NXDOMAIN).